Entropic uncertainty relations from equiangular tight frames and their applications: Entropic uncertainty relations

 By $R_{\alpha}(\cle;\bro)$ and $H_{\alpha}(\cle;\bro)$, we respectively mean the entropies (\ref{renent}) and (\ref{tsaent}) computed with the probabilities (\ref{prbj}).
 By construction, the Tsallis is concave with respect to probability distributions.
-The Renyi $\alpha$-entropy is certainly concave for $0<\alpha\leq1$ \cite{ja04}.
-For $\alpha>1$, the answer on the question about its concavity depends on dimensionality of probability distributions \cite{bz17}.
+The R\'{e}nyi $\alpha$-entropy is certainly concave for $0<\alpha\leq1$ \cite{ja04}.
+For $\alpha>1$, the answer depends on dimensionality of probability distributions \cite{bz17}.

-Entropic uncertainty relations for a POVM with elements (\ref{sres1}) follow from the inequality (\ref{inbr}).
-For the given index of coincidence, the maximal probability can be estimated from above as described in \cite{rastmubs}.
-Using (\ref{inbr}), we then have

-This inequality is saturated for the maximally mixed state $\bro_{*}=\pen_{d}/d$.
-Indeed, we clearly have $n\,\tr(\bro_{*}^{2})=S$.
-It is not so obvious that it is also saturated for any of the frame states.
-Of course, the state-independent inequality

-directly follows from (\ref{sres1}).
-In effect, the right-hand side of (\ref{maxjp1}) reduces to $d/n$ for any of the frame states.
-Substituting $\bro=|\phi_{i}\rangle\langle\phi_{i}|$, we see from (\ref{inbrpr}) that

-whence $\sqrt{n-1}\,\sqrt{nI(\cle;\bro)-1}=d-1$.
-The right-hand side of (\ref{maxjp}) then reads as $d/n$.
-As was mentioned above, the inequality (\ref{inbr}) is saturated in the considered case.
-Hence, the right-hand side of (\ref{maxjp}) coincides with (\ref{maxjp1}) as well.
-In the simplest case of orthonormal bases, when $n=d$ and $c=0$, the inequality (\ref{maxjp1}) is saturated for all pure states.
-Thus, we have arrived at uncertainty relations of the Landau--Pollak type \cite{landau61}.